Submit work for the 14th Annual Digital Salon!

-The 10th Annual Digital Salon is now accepting submissions from UW-Madison graduate and undergraduate students.
-The fall deadline for early acceptance is Thursday, December 13, 2018.
+The 14th Annual Digital Salon is now accepting submissions from UW-Madison graduate and undergraduate students.
+The final deadline for acceptance will be Friday, March 31st at 11:59pm.
 Please submit your work for review online.
-The final deadline for acceptance will be Friday, March 15, 2019.
-This year’s Digital Salon exhibition will be on display in Open Book, Room 1250, at College Library from April 19-28, 2019.
+The Digital Salon Showcase Exhibition will be on display in Open Book, Room 1250, at College Library in April 2023 (specific dates TBD).

 In order to be considered for acceptance in the online collection and the exhibit in College Library, students need to fill out and submit an online submission form.
 You will be asked for information like:

 - the course for which the work was created, or if not for a course, information about why was the work created

 - artist statement

 - a link to the work (if available) or an uploaded copy

 Twice a year the selection committee reviews submissions and selects work to be added to the online collection.
 In the spring, the committee selects work from the online collection to showcase in an exhibition in College Library’s Open Book.

 For acceptance in the online collection, work is evaluated using the following criteria:

 - To what extent does the work use new media or digital technology in interesting and engaging ways?

 - If the work is research oriented, how clear and understandable is the presentation of the data?